payton-dev/SeafoodOrderReport/README.md

 # SeafoodOrderReport
-CSV require updating based on new codes/customers
+included CSV require updating in the future based on new codes/customers

 Py and Notebook included